 Give the housing association a reasonable amount of time to deal with your complaint.

-You can also complain to the council's environmental health department if there is a hazard to health or safety in your home and it is the housing association's fault.
+- council's environmental health department if there is a hazard to health or safety in your home that is the housing association's fault

 At the end of the complaints procedure, you can take your complaint to the Housing Ombudsman Service if you are not happy with the housing association's response.